 The Swedish Media Council is tasked with gathering research and disseminating information about media development, media effects and media use regarding children and young people.
 Ungar och medier is Sweden's largest survey of children and young people's media habits and has been conducted since 2005.

 Cultural Habits in Sweden 1989-2018, Swedish Agency for Cultural Policy Analysis

 This statistical report, published annually, identifies Swedes as eager consumers of cultural activities.
 Among the most common cultural activities are watching movies, reading books, and going to the cinema.
 The cultural habits are rather stable, but slow changes over time can be identified.
 There is, for example, a gradual increase in cinema visits and listening to audio books, while library visits show a slow decline.
 At the same time, book reading remains at a steady level.

-The Swedish Agency for Cultural Policy Analysis (in English) is assigned to conduct cultural policy evaluations and analyses.
+The Swedish Agency for Cultural Policy Analysis is assigned to conduct cultural policy evaluations and analyses.
 Its report series includes analysis of cultural habits of both adults and children.

 The SOM Institute surveys Swedes’ habits, opinions and values regarding society, politics and the media.
-Reports are mainly in Swedish, but main trends presented in English can be found in Swedish Trends 1986-2018.
+Reports are mainly in Swedish, but main trends presented in English can be found in the Institute's Swedish Trends reports (PDF).

 Nordicom-Sweden's Media Barometer is an annual survey that analyses daily media use in Sweden.
-Reports are mainly in Swedish, but basic data in English can be found here.
+Reports are mainly in Swedish, but some data in English is available.

 Nordicom’s table database provides Nordic media statistics in English, including data on Sweden from Nordicom, MMS, Kantar Sifo, etc.